michaelanbrown/daily-tracker/README.md

 2. Validates that calories are greater than 0
 3. Validates that fats are greater than -1
 4. Validates that carbs are greater than -1
+5. Validates that sugars are greater than -1